JaxSulav/Automated-facebook-events-scraping/README.md

 -- For Example: If events of january, 2019 is to be fetched, run eventScrape.py --year=2019 --month=1

--- If you want to run in headless mode: run with argument --headless
+-- By default program runs in browser's headless mode albeit, if you want to inspect in foreground mode: run with argument --visible